-At a pre-race press conference in the 1928 Olympic Stadium, where the race will start and finish, the big topic was the possibility of new course records for men as well as women.
-Getu Feleke is till now the fastest man on Amsterdam’s streets with 2:05:44, he clocked in the 2010 race, while Tiki Gelena of Ethiopia, who became Olympic marathon champion in London in August set the a course record for women with a time of 2:22:08 last year.
+At a pre-race press conference in the 1928 Olympic Stadium, where the race will start and finish, the big topic was the possibility of course records in both races.
+Getu Feleke is till now the fastest man on Amsterdam’s streets with 2:05:44, he clocked in the 2010 race, while Tiki Gelena of Ethiopia, who became Olympic marathon champion in London in August, set the a course record for women with a time of 2:22:08 last year.

-A record number of 13,000 marathon runners from 82 countries, with another 25.000 on other distances, will start in dry, sunny weather in a temperature around 17 degrees C
+A record number of 13,000 marathon runners from 82 countries, with another 25,000 in other distances, will start in dry, sunny weather in a temperature about 17 degrees C.

-A very strong opponent for Chebet will be his compatriot Peter Kirui.
-The 24-year-old East African, made his name as a pacemaker for World record holder Patrick Makau in Berlin in September 2011.
+A strong opponent for Chebet will be his compatriot Peter Kirui.
+The 24-year-old made his name as a pacemaker for world record-holder Patrick Makau in Berlin in September 2011.
 A month later Kirui was also the pacemaker in the marathon of Frankfurt.
 He decided to finish there and clocked 2:06:31.
 "I am in a very good shape and my aim is to run a fast marathon.
 I can now run my own race," confirmed Kirui.

-With fellow Kenyans Robert Kiprono Cheruiyot (PB 2:05:52) and Henry Sugut (PB 2:06:58) also in the race Amsterdam has assembled a high quality starting line in the Olympic Stadium which will be the venue of the European Championships 2016.
+With fellow Kenyans Robert Kiprono Cheruiyot (PB 2:05:52) and Henry Sugut (PB 2:06:58) also in the race, Amsterdam has assembled a high-quality starting line in the Olympic Stadium which will be the venue of the 2016 European Championships.

-Recently crowned World Half Marathon champion Meseret Hailu, 22, who won that title in Kavarna, Bulgaria on Saturday 6 October in a personal best of 1:08:55, is the leading name in the women’s field.
+Recently crowned world half-marathon champion Hailu, 22, is the leading name in the women’s field.

 Favourite in the women's race is however Caroline Kilel.
-The 31-yearold Kenyan woman is an expierenced marathon runner.
-She won the very windy Boston marathon in 2011 in her personal best of 2:22:36.
+The 31-year-old Kenyan is an expierenced marathon runner, winning the 2011 Boston Marathon in her personal best of 2:22:36.